usda

 hurry and nominate a "champion of change" to go to the white house

-The White House will be hosting a Champions of Change event to celebrate local agriculture leaders who are taking innovative approaches to support American farming and ranching—both now and in the future.
-These leaders will be invited to the White House to celebrate their accomplishments and showcase their actions to support the future of agriculture. […]
+The White House will be hosting a Champions of Change event to celebrate local agriculture leaders who are taking innovative approaches to support American farming and ranching—both now and in […]

 Posted: April 18 2014